savq/melange-nvim/README.md

 ## Build and develop

-melange is made with [Lush.nvim](https://github.com/rktjmp/lush.nvim), which makes it very easy to modify.
+Melange is made with [Lush.nvim](https://github.com/rktjmp/lush.nvim), which makes it very easy to modify.

 Assuming you have Lush.nvim installed, you can change the definitions in